Scott Hamilton (figure skater): Family

-On November 14, 2002 he married Tracie Robinson, a nutritionist.
+On November 14, 2002, he married Tracie Robinson, a nutritionist.
 The couple welcomed their first son in 2003 and a second son in 2008.
 Later in 2013, the couple adopted two orphaned siblings from Haiti.
 The family resides in Franklin, Tennessee.

 Faith

-Hamilton is a Christian and has said about his faith, "I understand that through a strong relationship with Jesus you can endure anything...
-God is there to guide you through the tough spots.
+Hamilton is a Christian and was baptized in 2003.
+He has said about his faith, "I understand that through a strong relationship with Jesus you can endure anything. ...
 God was there every single time, every single time."

+Hamilton kept his Olympic gold medal in a brown paper bag in his dresser for eight years after receiving it until he donated it to the Figure Skating Hall of Fame Museum.
+He has said that he felt uneasy with how it inflated his sense of self-worth, "And it wasn't until I came to faith that I understood it could have become an idol."

 Illnesses

-In 1997, Hamilton had a much-publicized battle with testicular cancer.
-Hamilton was initially concerned that he may have been rendered infertile following his cancer treatment, but later went on to father two children.
-He made a return to skating after his treatment and his story was featured in magazines and on television.
-It was announced on November 12, 2004, that Hamilton had a benign brain tumor, which was treated at the Cleveland Clinic.
+In 1997, Hamilton had much-publicized testicular cancer.
+He was initially concerned that he may have been rendered infertile following his cancer treatment, but later went on to father two children.
+He made a return to skating after his treatment, and his story was featured in magazines and on television.

-On June 23, 2010, Hamilton had brain surgery to prevent the recurrence of the benign tumor discovered in 2004.
-Called craniopharyngioma, the tumor could have caused blindness if left untreated.
-The surgery was successful.
-In November 2010, Hamilton was in the hospital again.
+In 2004 Hamilton had craniopharyngioma, a benign brain tumor that could cause blindness if not treated.
+It was treated at the Cleveland Clinic.
+On June 23, 2010, Hamilton had successful brain surgery to prevent the recurrence of the tumor.
+In November 2010, Hamilton was in hospital again.
 During the removal of the tumor, an artery in the brain was "nicked".
 The bleeding stopped, but an aneurysm formed days later.
 Hamilton came through the surgery well.

 In 2016, Hamilton announced that he had received his third brain tumor diagnosis.
 In late March 2017, he stated that the tumor had shrunk without chemo.

 Charitable work

 In 1990, as the Make-A-Wish Foundation honored its 10th birthday, Hamilton was recognized as the Foundation's first ever "Celebrity Wish Granter of the Year."

-He founded the Scott Hamilton Cares Foundation to assist with cancer patient support.
+He founded the Scott Hamilton CARES Foundation to assist with cancer patient support.
 He has been a longtime volunteer with the Special Olympics and currently serves as a Special Olympics Global Ambassador.
 Hamilton has also helped benefit St. Jude Children's Research Hospital and the Multiple Myeloma Research Foundation, of which he is an honorary board member.